 The school also provides an Enhanced Support Plans (ESPs) for each of the children who are on 'Phase Two' of our graduated response.
-This outlines the nature of the need and the support which will be provided.
+These outline the nature of the need and the support provided.
 Staff will review ESPs in order to monitor the progress of each child at regular intervals.

 The school complies fully with the requirements of the Equality Act 2010.
-All reasonable steps are taken to ensure that children with learning difficulties and/or disabilities are not placed at a disadvantage compared with other children.
-Teaching and learning are appropriately modified for children with learning difficulties and/or disabilities.
-The school has an Accessibility Plan (under review 2015/2016).
+All reasonable steps are taken to ensure that children with learning difficulties and disabilities are not placed at a disadvantage compared with other children.
+Teaching and learning are appropriately modified for children with learning difficulties and disabilities.
+The school has an ACCESSIBILITY PLAN.

 More able and talented children (Gifted and Talented) at the school are appropriately challenged and the curriculum adjusted accordingly.
 We use a variety of methods to help identify these children such as teacher assessments, diagnostic assessments and examination results.
 Our curriculum aims to provide 'Challenge for all' through differentiated classroom provision.
-A new Gifted, Talented and Able Policy was developed in Autumn Term 2015.
+See Pupil Performance Policy.

-The extra-curricular programme and enriched curriculum, in conjunction with the visits/workshops/scholarships, go hand-in hand with the differentiation provided in the classroom to meet the needs of our Gifted and Talented children.
+The extra-curricular programme and enriched curriculum, in conjunction with the visits/workshops, go hand-in-hand with the differentiation provided in the classroom to meet the needs of all children.